jesswinanto1/Cloud_documentation/README-ssh-connection-lab.md

 - **chmod \<permissions\> \<file_name\> —** Changes the file's permission mode (e.g., 600 restricts access to the owner only, which SSH requires for key files).
 - **ssh -i \<private_key_file\> \<username\>@\<server_ip\> —** Establishes a secure shell connection to the remote server, using -i to specify the private key for authentication.

-*Figure 1: Successful SSH connection to the remote Ubuntu server.*

 ---